michelepatella/mmeletricarservice.it/README.md

 ### 👤 Who

-Designed for customers, providing detailed information about the company — including its values, location, and contact details — along with an overview of services and a seamless browsing experience for available used vehicles.
+Designed for customers, providing detailed information about the company—including its values, location, and contact details—along with an overview of services and a seamless browsing experience for available used vehicles.
 <br>

 ### 📅 When